WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

-- He decides to personally hold Naze's funeral despite the potential risk it hold to him.
+- He decides to personally hold Naze's funeral despite the potential risk it holds to him.

 - Despite how reckless Tekkadan ultimately became he accepts Orga's resignation from Teiwaz with no strings attached.
 Even admitting in private that he's proud of them for avenging Naze.

-- In the epilogue he's revealed to have helped gain freedom for Mars through their connections with Gjallahorn, helping Kudelia to be leader of the Martian Union.
+- In the epilogue he's revealed to have helped gain freedom for Mars through their connections with Gjallarhorn, helping Kudelia to be the leader of the Martian Union.